Leave of Absence request

 No record is maintained of short periods of special leave but applicants are required to give particulars of previous periodic leave or periods of special leave exceeding one week.

 The applicant will receive a letter from the Dean of School advising them if their application has been successful and of any requirements attached to the approved Leave of Absence.
-A copy of the application and outcome letter must be sent to the relevant Human Resources Officer for the record and Payroll notification.
+A copy of the application and outcome letter must be sent to the relevant Senior People Partner for the record and Payroll notification.

 Financial details should include a note of any remuneration or allowance to be received by the member of staff and of arrangements for continuing superannuation and national insurance contributions, if applicable.